-We go through the key features to look for when buying a barbecue, safety tips when cooking outdoors, plus five great gas barbecues that are great for grilling on a veranda or patio.
+Get ready for summer at your static caravan or holiday lodge with our gas barbecues gear guide.
+We go through the key features to look for when buying a barbecue, safety tips when cooking outdoors, plus five great gas barbecues that are perfect for grilling on a caravan veranda, decking or patio.

-Top safety tips
+Top gas barbecue safety tips

-- Before cranking up the gas outside, always check that your park owner is happy for you to use a barbecue.
+- Before cranking up the gas outside, always check that your holiday park owner is happy for you to use a barbecue.
 Plus, spare a thought for your fellow neighbours who might not appreciate the smoke and smell!

-- Never cook in an enclosed space and never take your barbecue indoors.
+- Never cook in an enclosed space and never take your barbecue indoors

-- On a windy day try to cook in a sheltered area or use a barbecue with a hood to act as a windbreak.
+- On a windy day try to cook in a sheltered area or use a barbecue with a hood to act as a windbreak

-Top cooking tips
+Top barbecue cooking tips

 As well as safety, hygiene is just as important whenever you’re preparing food.

 - Keep your cooking utensils clean and don’t mix cooked and raw ingredients.
-Always keep the right foods at the right temperatures.
+Always keep the right foods at the right temperatures

-- Use separate chopping boards and knives for fresh meat, cooked meat and vegetables, to prevent any cross-contamination.
+- Use separate chopping boards and knives for fresh meat, cooked meat, and vegetables, to prevent any cross-contamination

 - Marinating meats overnight in a sealed plastic bag means you can agitate them occasionally for an even covering – fish should only be marinated for 20 minutes, however, before the marinade begins to “cook” the flesh.